SACRAMENT OF PENANCE

 This sacrament, also known as Reconciliation, or Confession, should be received at least once a year, or as soon as possible when one is in a state of serious sin each year, we celebrate the compassionate forgiveness of our loving God with song and prayer, concluding with an opportunity for individual reconciliation with a priest.

 Come celebrate the Sacrament of Reconciliation with us.
-Individual confessions are heard on
+Individual confessions are heard Saturday from 3:00 - 3:45 PM.

 Learn more about the Sacrament of Penance from the United States Conference of Catholic Bishops (USCCB)